MilanDonhowe/MilanDonhowe.github.io/index.md

 ## Want to contact me?

+If you want to reach me for college related purposes you can shoot me an email at [donhowem@oregonstate.edu](mailto:donhowem@oregonstate.edu).

-You can send me an [email](mailto:milanaugust@gmail.com) at milanaugust@gmail.com, or you can try putting a message in a glass bottle and throwing it off the west-coast of the US and I might end up stumbling across it.
+Otherwise you can reach me at [milanaugust@gmail.com](mailto:milanaugust@gmail.com), or you can try putting a message in a glass bottle and throwing it off the west-coast of the US and I might end up stumbling across it.

 Since all personal websites must have an inspirational quote here is mine: